 Reporting options are available to the RIT community 24/7 either in person or online.
-In person reports can be made 24/7 to Public Safety, or to the Title IX Office during business hours.
+In-person reports can be made 24/7 to Public Safety, or to the Title IX Office during business hours.
 In addition, reports can be made online on the Title IX webpage, or anonymously through the RIT Ethics and Compliance Hotline.
 For a complete list of reporting options check out the following link: Reporting Options.

-Once a report is made to the university, each report is assessed by the Director of Title IX and Clery Compliance, and often in collaboration with a case management assessment team when appropriate.
-Interim and accommodative measures are put in place after a risk assessment is conducted.
+Once a report is made to the university, each report is assessed by the Director of Title IX and Clery Compliance, and in collaboration with a case management assessment team when appropriate.
+Interim and accommodative measures may be put in place after a risk assessment is conducted.
 In addition, Public Safety routinely conducts threat assessments as part of their standard operating procedure for all incidents reported to them either directly or through the Title IX Office.

-If an investigation is to begin, parties are promptly notified of allegations by the investigating party, RIT Public Safety or the RIT Title IX Investigator.
-Prior to the start of the investigation, a Notice of Investigation (NOI) is sent to both parties.* The NOI letter has information about resources and next steps.
-Potential policy violations are identified in this letter along with any interim measures that have been put in place. * Non-members may not have access to documentation.
+If a report proceeds to investigation, parties are promptly notified of allegations by the investigating party -- either RIT Public Safety or the RIT Title IX Investigator.
+Prior to the start of the investigation, a Notice of Investigation (NOI) is sent to both parties.* The NOI has information about resources and next steps.
+Potential policy violations are identified in the NOI, along with any applicable interim measures..

-Employee Cases: The Title IX Office completes and forwards the investigation to Human Resources.
-Human Resources reviews the case and makes determinations if the respondent is found responsible, or not, for violating RIT Policy(s).
-If the policy is violated, Human Resources makes recommendations to senior leadership as to the corrective action for the responsible party.
+Employee Cases: Following an investigation, the Title IX Office will send a complete Investigation Report to Human Resources.
+Human Resources reviews the case and makes determinations regarding whether the respondent is responsible for violating RIT Policy(s).
+If found responsible for a policy violation, Human Resources then makes recommendations to senior leadership regarding the appropriate corrective action.